The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Like eternity, the forest is noisy.

-What kind of relationship is mentioned in this poem?
+What relationships is this poem talking about?
 (The poem talks about the relationship between man and forest)

-This poem will help us find out what the forest is for human.
+This poem will help us figure out what the forest is for person.

-2. Work according to the textbook, p.
-106. Determining the role of the forest in human life.
+2. Work from the textbook, p.
+106. Determining the role of forests in human life.

-Read the textbook article "The role of the forest in nature and human life" on pages 106-107 - and you will find out what role the forest plays.
+Read the article in the textbook “The role of forests in nature and people’s lives” on pp. 106-107 - and you will find out what role the forest plays.

 3. Work in notebooks.

-Open your notebook to page 50 and answer the first question: What role does the forest play in your life. (some Human read their answers)
+Open your notebook to page 50 and answer the first question: What role does the forest play in your life? (some Human read out their answers)

-The forest is a real filter that cleans the air from dust and soot.
-The dust settles on the leaves, and then the rain is washed off to the ground.
-In addition, the leaves of many trees emit special substances in the air - phytoncides.
-They kill disease-causing microbes.
-It is good and pleasant to relax in clean air.
+The forest is a real filter that cleanses the air from dust and soot.
+Dust settles on the leaves and is then washed to the ground by rain.
+In addition, the leaves of many trees release special substances into the air - phytoncides.
+They kill pathogenic microbes.
+It is good and pleasant to relax in the clean air.

-The forest is a pantry of various riches.
-The most valuable species of trees, many medicinal plants and herbs grow here.
+The forest is a storehouse of various riches.
+They grow here the most valuable breeds trees, many medicinal plants and herbs.

-3) In the forest Human finds food for himself - these are berries, nuts, mushrooms, clean water (a card is opened "source of clean water and food").
+3) In the forest Human finds food for itself - these are berries, nuts, mushrooms, clean water (a card opens "source of clean water and food").

-4) And how can a forest warm human?
+4) How can a forest warm you up? person?

-So the forest human- this is a source of fuel (the card opens "fuel source").
+So the forest is for person- this is a source of fuel (a card opens "fuel source").

 5) (card opens “house for plants, animals, mushrooms”).